chilung/NCTU_Adv_DNN_HW3/README.md

 <pre><code>DatasetCatalog.register('tiny_voc_train', lambda: get_tiny_voc_dicts('./train_images', './pascal_train.json', 'train'))
 MetadataCatalog.get('tiny_voc_train').thing_classes = tiny_voc_classes('./train_images', './pascal_train.json') </code></pre>
 7. In `get_tiny_voc_dicts`, we split the 1349 samples in train dataset into train dataset (1079 samples) and validate dataset (270 samples) and specify by the third parameter 'train' or 'valid'.
 8. In Inference & evaluation using the trained model section.
-I have uploaded 12 models I trained in my top mAP list.
-9. In the colab, I use mAP 45.523% in epoch 113999, `model_0113999.pth`, as a demo model.
+9. In the colab, I use mAP 45.523% in epoch 193999, `model_0193999.pth`, as a demo model.
 10. In Prepare submission file section, each instance is recorded in the list of `image_id`, `score`, `category_id` and `segmentation`.
 The instance mask map is converted by the function `binary_mask_to_rle` and is put into the variable `segmentation`.
-11. The final submission file can be obtained from the file of `./output/submission_113.json`.
+11. The final submission file can be obtained from the file of `./output/submission_xxx.json`.
-12. In Train section, we can train from scratch or resume the train work from epoch 120999.
+12. In Train section, we can train from scratch or resume the train work.
 13. In train phase, data augmentation of `RandomFlip`, `RandomBrightness`, `RandomContrast`, `RandomLighting` and `RandomRotation` are used.
 14. The 1349 samples of train dataset are used to validate the mAP and submission jason format as well.